zkMIPS/zkm-project-template/README.md

 > The host program executes local proving when the environmental variable ZKM_PROVER is set to "local" and performs network proving when ZKM_PROVER is set to "network".

 ### 3. Generate groth16 proof and verifier contract
+> [!NOTE]
+> You can run the guest program without generating a proof by setting the environmental variable EXECUTE_ONLY to true.https://github.com/zkMIPS/zkm/issues/152

 ### (1) add-go